What’s Up North: Travel Guide to Ilocos Norte, Philippines

-Ilocos Norte is relatively untapped and unknown, unless you’re talking about Bangui Windmills and Marcos’ “Solid North.”
-For this month’s travel special, we’vel looked at some of the most popular spots in Ilocos Norte’s Laoag, Paoay, and Pagudpud: sand dunes, beaches, a mausoleum, and a UNESCO World Heritage church.
+Ilocos Norte, a province in the northern Philippines, is relatively untapped and unknown, unless you’re talking about Bangui Windmills and Marcos’ “Solid North.”
+For this month’s travel special, we’ve looked at some of the most popular spots in Ilocos Norte’s Laoag, Paoay, and Pagudpud: sand dunes, beaches, a mausoleum, and a UNESCO World Heritage church.

 How to get there?